fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
 - This proposal introduces a mechanism for extending the meaning of Machine Readiness, `ReadinessGates` (see [changes to Machine.Spec](#machine-spec)).
-- While `Ready` is the main signal for machines operational state, higher level abstractions in Cluster API like eg.
+- While `Ready` is the main signal for machines operational state, higher level abstractions in Cluster API like e.g.
   MachineDeployment are relying on the concept of Machine's `Availability`, which can be seen as readiness + stability.
   In order to standardize this concept across different higher level abstractions, this proposal is surfacing `Availability` condition at Machine level as well as adding a new `MinReadySeconds` field (see [changes to Machine.Spec](#machine-spec)) that will be used to compute this condition.
-- Similarly, this proposal is standardizing the concept of Machines's `UpToDate`, however in this case it will be up to the Machine's owner controllers to set this condition,
+- Similarly, this proposal is standardizing the concept of Machine's `UpToDate`, however in this case it will be up to the Machine's owner controllers to set this condition.
-- Conditions like `NodeReady` and `NodeHealthy` which depends on the connection to the reomote cluster will take befefit of the new `ControlPlaneProbe` condition at cluster level (see [Cluster (New)Conditions](#cluster-newconditions));
+- Conditions like `NodeReady` and `NodeHealthy` which depends on the connection to the remote cluster will take benefit of the new `RemoteConnectionProbe` condition at cluster level (see [Cluster (New)Conditions](#cluster-newconditions));
-  more specifically those condition should be set to Unknown after the cluster Probe fails (or after whatever period is defined in the `--remote-conditions-grace-period` flag)
+  more specifically those condition should be set to `Unknown` after the cluster Probe fails (or after whatever period is defined in the `--remote-conditions-grace-period` flag)
 - `HealthCheckSucceeded` and `OwnerRemediated` (or `ExternalRemediationRequestAvailable`) are set by the MachineHealthCheck controller in case a resource instance targets the machine.
-- Also KubeadmControlPlane adds additional conditions to Machines, but those conditions are not included in the table above for sake of simplicity (however they are documented in the KubeadmControlPlane paragraph).
+- KubeadmControlPlane also adds additional conditions to Machines, but those conditions are not included in the table above for sake of simplicity (however they are documented in the KubeadmControlPlane paragraph).

 TODO: think carefully at remote conditions becoming unknown, this could block a few operations ...